 Thank you, MaryAnn–I haven’t answered all of my questions about Sabbath Monday yet, but I’ve started a social media Sabbath Saturday 6pm – Sunday 6pm, and plan to recommend this book to the families and small groups in my church.

-Your Turn: Do you practice a Sabbath day?
+Writing/Reflection Prompt: Do you practice a Sabbath day?
 What difference does it make?

 For more on writing and other acts of faith,